We’ve reviewed dozens of freestanding electric cookers - Here's our 10 best cookers

 But as always, we judge our picks on more than the appearance.
 This double cooker has a number of functions that extend further than the standard cooking option.
 For example, with a catalytic liner in the chambers, you aren’t going to have to deal with dirt and grime for hours on end as it will pretty much dissolve it on contact.

-It comes with A-rated energy efficiency, a four-burner hob, a fan oven that spreads the heat evenly and a minute minder that will alert you when your masterpiece reaches completion.
+It comes with A-rated energy efficiency, a four-burner hob, a fan oven that spreads the heat for perfect, quick and even cooking results when grilling and cooking meals.
+And a minute minder that will alert you when your masterpiece reaches completion.

 Indesit brand, ceramic plate hob and a double oven compartment is a recipe for success.
 You can now cook up a storm in your home with this practical electric oven.